hannah68/TravelGo/README.md

 # TravelGo

-> This is a travel agancy website that I built to learn styled component.
+> This is a travel agency website that I built to learn styled component.

 <img src="./public/assets/images/travelGo.gif" width="600px"/>